 I announced to everyone: Please keep in mind: In 7 years a female cat and her off springs can be the source of 420,000 kittens.
 In 6 years a female dog and her off springs can be the source of 67,000 puppies.
 Unless your dog/cat is totally confined and unable to continue the population increase (AND the spread of venereal disease), please do the humane thing of having them sterilized!

 For the health and safety of your dog/cat, however, have the sterilization performed by a competent vet who is experienced in early sterilization (eight weeks of age and up) and small-incision surgeries, and one who closes with stainless steel sutures....like Dr. Tello, who we are so fortunate to have operate at our clinics.
 (I do not trust care of my dogs to ANYONE except Dr. Tello.
 If any of my dogs has a problem that I and my employee can't solve ourselves, I call Dr. Tello and arrange to meet him with my dog at the border of Panama/Costa Rica.)
 I also arrange to take injured dogs to him that I find in the street.

-We now hold our clinics once a month in Volcán, except for December.
+We now hold our clinics once a month in Volcan, except for December.
 (And as of January 2020, we have TWO skilled veterinarians at each clinic!)
 Please contact me for the dates of future sterilization clinics....and please donate.
-Except for our veterinarian - whom I pay pittance, really - neither I nor anyone else connected with the clinics receives any pay or financial benefit.
+Except for our veterinarians--who work at our clinics for a pittance, really--neither I nor anyone else connected with the clinics receives any pay.
 I rent the building where we hold the clinics, and I buy all the anesthesia, medications, instruments, supplies, and equipment.
-I have no offices, no salaries, no advertising, no overhead.
+I have no offices, no salaries, no advertising.
 Every penny went for the animals.
 This was a project from my heart, and I paid the considerable deficits from my own pocket.